dandavies23/smoothie-moves/README.md

 ### Fruit and veg

 The design considerations for the fruit and veg to bold solid shapes and for them to have a sunny outlook.
-This wass the reason why ginger and apricot were rejected.
+This was the reason why ginger and apricot were rejected.
 Solid primary colours added a bold contrast.

 ### Colour References